 Two bedrooms: 1 x King-size with en suite.
 1 x Queen-size with additional single bed.
-Lounge with woodburning stove.
+Lounge with wood burning stove.
 Kitchen/dining room.
-Additional family bathroom with bath, hand basin, w.c and shaver point.
+Additional family bathroom with bath, shower (over bath), hand basin and w.c.

 Electric range cooker, fridge, freezer, dishwasher, washing machine, tumble dryer and microwave.

 Digital TV, DVD and CD hi-fi.
 Wifi available.

 Baby friendly facilities including travel cot and highchair available.

 Private terrace with table and chairs for six, with lovely country view.

 Bed linen and towels (excluding those for the beach) are included.

 Heating is by night storage and combined convector heater - hot water via an immersion heater.